mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Customizing Input Units for Keywords
 Just as we explained for the previous device, users have the flexibility to select units different from per-units.
-In this case, they can opt for volt-ampere reactive (VAr), as illustrated in the following example:
+In this case, they can opt for megavolt-ampere reactive (MVAr), as illustrated in the following example:
 ```@example addVarmeterSI
 using JuliaGrid # hide
 @default(unit)  # hide